Hot Products

 HHSteC are isolated from human liver.
 HHSteC are cryopreserved after purification and delivered frozen.
 HHSteC are characterized by immunofluorescent method with antibodies to desmin and α-actin.
 HHSteC are negative for HIV-1, HBV, HCV, mycoplasma, bacteria, yeast and fungi.
 HHSteC are guaranteed to further expand for 15 population doublings in the conditions provided by Creative Bioarray.

-Human hepatic stellate cells (HHSCs), first identified by von Kupffer in 1876, are non-parenchymal cells in the liver.
-They are named "stellate cells" due to their star-like or spider-like shape, characterized by multiple long cytoplasmic extensions.
-HSCs are also referred to as Ito cells, fat-storing cells, lipocytes, or perisinusoidal cells.
-These cells are located between the abluminal side of sinusoidal endothelial cells and the basolateral side of hepatocytes, constituting 10%-15% of all liver-resident cells.
-Various biomarkers are currently available for detecting and isolating HHSCs.
-These include ectodermal origin markers such as NGF (nerve growth factor), nestin, synapsin, and NCAM (neural cell adhesion molecule), as well as mesodermal origin markers like vimentin, desmin, α-smooth muscle actin (α-SMA), fibronectin, PDGFRβ (platelet-derived growth factor receptor β), PCDH7 (protocadherin-7), and hematopoietic markers (Fig. 1).
+Human hepatic stellate cells (HHSCs) were discovered by von Kupffer in 1876 as non-parenchymal liver cells.
+These cells are called "stellate cells" because they look star-like or spider-like with multiple, long cytoplasmic extensions.
+The HSCs are also called Ito cells, fat-producing cells, lipocytes or perisinusoidal cells.
+They are between the abluminal and basolateral sides of sinusoidal endothelial cells and hepatocytes, and represent 10–15 per cent of all liver cells.
+There are several biomarkers available for HHSC detection and isolation.
+Among these are ectodermal origin markers like NGF (nerve growth factor), nestin, synapsin and NCAM (neural cell adhesion molecule), and mesodermal origin markers like vimentin, desmin, α-smooth muscle actin (α-SMA), fibrillin, PDGFRβ (platelet-derived growth factor receptor β), PCDH7 (protocadherin-7), and hematopoietic markers.

 The Key Glycolytic Enzyme PFKFB3 is Up-Regulated During Hepatic Stellate Cell Activation and Its Blockade Attenuates Glycolysis